Which place is cheaper, Beijing or Bangkok?

 Bangkok is a great capital city for couples, as it has plenty to offer.
 This is a great city for couples who enjoy culture, food, partying, and soaking up life.
 Wandering the grounds of the stunning temples, sampling food at the markets, or taking a boat cruise will all make memorable experiences.

-Beijing makes for a fun place to visit for a couple.
+Beijing is a nice destination for couples.
 The culture, history, and food all make this a stunning place to visit.
 While romance doesn't immediately spring to mind when you think of Beijing, there are shows and fine dining restaurants that couples will enjoy.
 There are also many luxury hotels with spas and other amenities.

-Beijing has some very good public transit options.
+Public transit in Beijing is fairly effecient and thorough.
 The system can be crowded and confusing at first, but it's one of the most convenient and affordable ways to get around town.
 There's a subway system as well as buses, trolleybuses, and suburban rail.

-Bangkok and Beijing both are comparable when exploring on foot.
+Bangkok and Beijing both are respectable when exploring on foot.

 Bangkok is generally not very walkable.
 The crowds and size make walking a bit challenging, so it's best to plan your day in advance.